Buffalo Sabres Farm Team Finding Success

 Red-Hot Redmond

 Defenseman Zach Redmond continues to dominate the AHL.
 Saturday night he tallied his team-leading fourteenth goal of the season and is now only four goals away from the all-time Amerks record for goals by a defenseman in a single season.
 That honor belongs to Rick Pagnutti, who scored 18 goals in the 1972-73 season.
-Redmond set a career-best mark of 15 last season.
-Redmond is leading the AHL with six game-winning goals.
+Last season, Redmond set a career-best mark of 15 goals.
+This year, he’s leading the AHL with six game-winning goals.

 Amerks Getting Contributions Everywhere